FluentValidation/FluentValidation/docs/additional-options.md

 ## Configuring the Severity of Validation Failures

-Given the example below of validating a person:
+Given the following example that validates a `Person` object:

 ```csharp
  public class PersonValidator : AbstractValidator<Person> {